 However, if the customer feels that your team is not responsive enough, it can lead to a sour review on LinkedIn.
 I always feel it takes so many good experiences for a positive testimonial, but it takes only 1 to get a bad testimonial.
 According to this stats in HubSpot, it takes 12 positive experiences to make up 1 negative experience!

 Excellent customer service can have direct financial benefits for a company.
 Consumers who have had a great experience with a customer will often share their experience with friends.
 That free advertising can translate into more customers.
+Following the same logic, awful customer service will bring you just as much unwanted publicity.

 Building and nurturing customer relationships are key to a company’s success.
 A customer success team that understands each consumer, and prioritizes their needs will help improve your service.